 He can be in the middle of a gunfight, his best friend's bachelor party, or a helpless witness to the death of everyone and everything he holds dear... and he'll show all the emotional reaction of a victim of a Botox overdose.
 They can be Heroes, antagonists or anti-heroes.
 On The Team he will contrast the Hot-Blooded.
 His quiet demeanor tends towards the brusque or outright rudeness, though there are a few polite Stoics.
-Mostly writers (ab)use it to give the impression of a lot going on inside and cultivate an air of mystery and to confuse other characters with cryptic one-liners.
+Some stoics may try to give the impression of a lot going on inside, cultivate an air of mystery and confuse other characters with cryptic one-liners.

 The Stoic sometimes displays emotion when under extreme stress or in other highly emotional situations, but their usual repertoire consists of mild boredom, detached interest, Dull Surprise or dignified disdain.
 He may be a Deadpan Snarker, or have No Sense of Humor.
 If he ever shows true emotion, it's likely to be explosive in its intensity or incredibly subtle and full of Emotional Torque.
-The tougher sort of stoic may hide it so thoroughly that only his Bad Dreams show any of it.
-Opposed to Frozen Face, where the emotions appear absent because they do not alter his expression, even in the highly emotional situations.
+The tougher sort of stoic may hide it so thoroughly that only his Past Experience Nightmares show any of it.
+Curiously, a Stoic can sometimes visually express emotion through a smile or frown.
+But don't be deceived, for underneath they will very much be lacking the true intention of these feelings, which isn't always a bad thing.
+Opposed to Frozen Face, where the emotions appear absent because they do not alter his expression, even in highly emotional situations.
 A few stoics might calmly pipe up that they have feelings and opinions too, they just aren't effusive about it.

 Masculine pronouns are used throughout this trope because quiet women in fiction tend to be the Emotionless Girl or Stoic Woobies.
 Men who use stoicism to hide their pain are more likely to indulge in mangst.
 Either way, expect them to be the phlegmatic member of their group.